-Massive ice sheet breaks away from Antarctica
+Massive iceberg breaks away from Antarctica

 He told CNN the team believes the iceberg has remained intact adding, "This is part of the normal behavior of ice shelves.
 What makes this unusual is the size."

-Scientists believe the iceberg -- likely to be named A68 -- has a volume twice that of Lake Erie, one of the Great Lakes in the United States.
+Scientists believe the iceberg -- likely to be named A68 -- has a volume twice that of Lake Erie in North America and is more than three times the size of the greater London area.

+It's half the size of the largest iceberg ever recorded: B15.
+With an area of 11,007 square kilometers (4,250 square miles) -- about the size of the state of Connecticut or the island of Jamaica -- it calved off Antarctica's Ross Ice Shelf in March 2000.

 With the iceberg now floating independently, the area of Larsen C has been reduced by more than 12%, forever changing the landscape of the peninsula, according to experts.

-Luckman said that as the sheet of ice was already floating before it carved off the shelf "there will be no immediate impact".
+Luckman said that as the sheet of ice was already floating before it carved off the shelf "there will be no immediate impact."

+"This event does not directly affect anyone, and repercussions, if there are any, will not be felt for years.
+However, it is a spectacular and enormous geographical event which has changed the landscape."

 "We will study the ice shelf for signs that it is reacting to the calving -- but we do not expect anything much to happen for perhaps years.
 Icebergs are routinely monitored by various agencies, and they will be keen to keep track of this one," Luckman added.